Daave2/218-scraper/README.md

 - `num_form_submitters` – number of HTTP workers sending form data
 - `auto_concurrency` – optional automatic scaling of concurrency limits.
 When enabled, the scraper adjusts `concurrency_limit` between `min_concurrency` and `max_concurrency` based on CPU and memory load.
 - `chat_webhook_url` – optional Google Chat webhook to post progress messages.
 When configured, results are grouped into timestamped cards with per-store collapsible sections
+- `summary_chat_webhook_url` – optional second webhook that only receives the overall store metrics without the shopper breakdown
 - `chat_batch_size` – how many store results to group into a single chat card (default: 100)
 - `schedule_times` – optional list of times (HH:MM) to run the scraper when using automation
 - `debug` – enable verbose logging and save extra screenshots